← Articles

 Secure your Google Maps API key by restricting it to your specific domains to prevent unauthorized usage.

-This is the excerpt from the "How to Generate Your Own Google Maps API Key" article.
+This is the excerpt from the "How to generate your own Google Maps API key" article.

-Head over to the Google Cloud Console.
+Open the Google Cloud Console.

 Then from the main menu, navigate to APIs & Services → Credentials.